-The date of this Drawdown Prospectus is October 15, 2012.
+The date of this Drawdown Prospectus is December 7, 2012.

-This Drawdown Prospectus (when read and construed in conjunction with the sections of the Base Prospectus incorporated by reference herein - see "Documents and Information incorporated by Reference") comprises a prospectus for the purposes of Directive 2003/71/EC of the European Parliament and the Council, as amended (together with any applicable implementing measures in any Member State, the "Prospectus Directive") and for the purpose of giving information with regard to the Issuer, VTB and its subsidiaries taken as a whole (the "Group") which, according to the particular nature of the Issuer, VTB, the Group, the Notes and the Loan, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Issuer, VTB and the Group.
+This Drawdown Prospectus (when read and construed in conjunction with the sections of the Base Prospectus incorporated by reference herein, see "Documents and Information incorporated by Reference") comprises a prospectus for the purposes of the Prospectus Directive and for the purpose of giving information with regard to the Issuer, VTB and its subsidiaries taken as a whole (the "Group") which, according to the particular nature of the Issuer, VTB, the Group, the Notes and the Loan, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Issuer, VTB and the Group.

 Each of the Issuer and VTB accepts responsibility for the information contained in this Drawdown Prospectus.
 To the best of the knowledge and belief of each of the Issuer and VTB (having taken all reasonable care to ensure that such is the case), the information contained in this Drawdown Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.
 VTB's legal name is VTB Bank (open joint-stock company).
 VTB is registered in the Russian Federation in the Unified State Register of Legal Entities under number 1027739609391, and the address of its registered office is 29 Bolshaya Morskaya Street, St. Petersburg 190000, Russian Federation.
 The telephone number of the registered office is +7-812-314-6059.
-VTB's head office (the "Head Office") is located at 6 Lesnaya Street, Moscow 125047, Russian Federation.
+VTB's head office (the "Head Office") is located at Presnenskaya Emb.
+12, Moscow 123100, Russian Federation.
 The telephone number of the Head Office is +7-495-739-7799.
 The Issuer's legal name is VTB Capital S.A., registered with the Luxembourg Register of Commerce and Companies under number B-97053, and its registered address is 2, Boulevard Konrad Adenauer, L-1115, Luxembourg.
 The Issuer's telephone number is +352-421-22-462.